c-demone/vim-studio-code/README.md

 One modification is the additions of the web-devicons plugin, which provides the nice icons for the file explorer plugin, NERDTree.
 These icons rely on a special a special font-set called [Nerd Fonts,](https://github.com/ryanoasis/nerd-fonts)

 In this README, I also hope to provide a reasonable guide for getting these to work properly for WSL.
 These instructions may also be helpful if you are connecting to your Linux machine through a terminal emulator such MobaXterm or PuTTY.
-The key is to set the font in the terminal emulator and not on the Linux machine, though you should do this as well if you every plan to connect directly to the box, and still want the icons to work.
+The key is to set the font in the terminal emulator and not on the Linux machine, though you should do this as well if you ever plan to connect directly to the box, and still want the icons to work.

 # Quickstart
 Clone this repository then run the setup script